Medical debts on your credit repor

 FCRA Enforcement & Escalation

-If bureaus fail to correct errors, we escalate using the Fair Credit Reporting Act — compelling compliance or pursuing damages where allowed.
+If bureaus fail to correct errors, we escalate under the Fair Credit Reporting Act — compelling compliance or pursuing damages where allowed.

 PARTNERS